 - Frustrating for subordinates.
 Communication is one way which can be frustrating for subordinates.

-- Fear and resentment is common as people don’t like being bossed about and criticized more often than praised.
+- Fear and resentment are common as people don’t like being bossed about and criticized more often than praised.

 - A paralyzed organization.
 The organization is paralyzed when the leader isn’t present, as the entire organization is dependent on the leader for instructions.

 - New Opportunities Missed.
 Unless the leader keeps pace with new trends as time goes on, new opportunities could be missed.
-Additionally, the the lack of flexibility in autocratic leadership doesn’t lend itself to planning for long term initiatives.
+Additionally, the lack of flexibility in autocratic leadership doesn’t lend itself to planning for long-term initiatives.